peterdsharpe/physicsnemo-cfd/workflows/bench_example/README.md

 [`generate_surface_benchmarks.py`](./generate_surface_benchmarks.py) and
 [`generate_volume_benchmarks.py`](./generate_volume_benchmarks.py).
 We also
-provide [notebook](./notebooks/) versions of these that can be used to deepen the understanding of several metrics and doing the comparisons with more flexibility and freedom.
+provide [notebook](./notebooks/) versions of these that can be used to deepen the understanding of several metrics and perform the comparisons with more flexibility and freedom.

 To keep the handling of various models simple, these workflows take AI model predictions post-processed to `.vtp` (for surface) and `.vtu` (for volume) formats as inputs.
-Generating these `vtp`, `vtu` files depends on the model's architecture and design, and hence we leave that responsibility to the user.
+Generating these `vtp` and `vtu` files depends on the model's architecture and design, so we leave that responsibility to the user.
 The [notebooks](./notebooks/) provide steps to demonstrate the inference using the [DoMINO Automotive-Aero NIM](https://docs.nvidia.com/nim/physicsnemo/domino-automotive-aero/latest/overview.html)